TSH – Thyroid-stimulating hormone is a hormone that regulates thyroid function

 High TSH value

-A high TSH value may indicate the following conditions:
+A high value may indicate the following conditions:

 - Primary hypothyroidism.
 The concentration may increase as early as in the subclinical state.
 Subclinical means that the hypothyroidism is latent.